feliperohdee/use-dynamodb/README.md

 - The library provides built-in retry strategy with exponential backoff
 - All timestamps are managed automatically (**createdAt, **updatedAt, \_\_ts)
 - Queries automatically handle pagination for large result sets
+- Indexes are automatically determined as LSI or GSI based on their partition key, with ability to force GSI using forceGlobal flag

 ## 📝 License